 \section{Abstract}

-The present paper aims to provide a \emph{mathematical} and \emph{syntax-independent} formulation of \emph{dynamics} and \emph{intensionality} of computation; our approach is based on mathematical structures developed in \emph{game semantics}.
-Specifically, we give a new game semantics of a prototypical programming language that distinguishes terms with the same value yet different algorithms, capturing intensionality of computation, equipped with the \emph{hiding operation} on strategies that exactly corresponds to the (small-step) operational semantics of the programming language, modeling dynamics of computation.
-Categorically, our games and strategies give rise to a certain kind of a \emph{cartesian closed bicategory (CCB)}, and our game semantics forms an instance of a bicategorical refinement of the standard interpretation of functional languages in cartesian closed categories (CCCs) by CCBs.
-This work is intended to be a mathematical foundation of operational aspects of computation; our approach should be applicable to a wide range of logics and computations.
+The present paper gives a mathematical, in particular, \emph{syntax-independent}, formulation of \emph{intensionality} and \emph{dynamics} of computation in terms of games and strategies.
+Specifically, we give a game semantics for a higher-order programming language that distinguishes programs with the same value yet different algorithms (or intensionality), equipped with the \emph{hiding operation} on strategies that precisely corresponds to the (small-step) operational semantics (or dynamics) of the language.
+Categorically, our games and strategies give rise to a \emph{cartesian closed bicategory}, and our game semantics forms an instance of a generalization of the standard interpretation of functional programming languages in cartesian closed categories.
+This work is intended to be the first step towards a mathematical (both categorical and game-semantic) foundation of intensional and dynamic aspects of logic and computation; our approach should be applicable to a wide range of logics and computations.